gitlabhq/gitlabhq/doc/api/README.md

 ## Road to GraphQL

-After reviewing the GraphQL license, we have changed our plans to move our API to GraphQL.
-Anything related to the Facebook BSD plus patent license will not be allowed at GitLab.
+We have changed our plans to move to GraphQL.
+After reviewing the GraphQL license, anything related to the Facebook BSD plus patent license will not be allowed at GitLab.

 ## Basic usage